RTEMS/rtems-docs/c-user/config/bsp-related.rst

 CONSTANT:
     ``BSP_INITIAL_EXTENSION``

-DATA TYPE:
+OPTION TYPE:
-    List of user extension initializers (``rtems_extensions_table``).

-RANGE:
-    Undefined or a list of user extension initializers.
+    This configuration option is an initializer define.

 DEFAULT VALUE:
-    This option is BSP specific.
+    The default value is BSP-specific.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall be a list of initializers for structures of type :c:type:`rtems_extensions_table`.

 DESCRIPTION:
-    If ``BSP_INITIAL_EXTENSION`` is defined by the BSP, then this BSP specific initial extension will be placed as the last entry in the initial extension table.
+    If

+    * this configuration option is defined by the BSP

+    * and :ref:`CONFIGURE_DISABLE_BSP_SETTINGS` is undefined,

+    then the value of this configuration option is used to initialize the table of initial user extensions.

 NOTES:
-    None.
+    The value of this configuration option is placed after the entries of all other initial user extensions.

 .. index:: BSP_INTERRUPT_STACK_SIZE